Fuad9/Fuad9/README.md

 ### Hi there 👋 I am Fuad

-- 🔭 I’m currently working as a Full Stack Developer
+- 🔭 I’m currently working as a Front End Developer
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate on creating creative contents
 - 💬 Ask me about anything related to javascript